fommil/fpmortals/manuscript/complete.md

   type EntityBody[F[_]] = fs2.Stream[F, Byte]
 ~~~~~~~~

-The `EntityBody` type is just an alias to `Stream` from the [`fs2`](https://github.com/functional-streams-for-scala/fs2) library.
+The `EntityBody` type is an alias to `Stream` from the [`fs2`](https://github.com/functional-streams-for-scala/fs2) library.
 The
-`Stream` data type is very powerful and can be thought of as an effectful, lazy,
+`Stream` data type can be thought of as an effectful, lazy, pull-based stream of
-pull-based stream of data.
-It is implemented as a `Free` monad with exception
+data.
+It is implemented as a `Free` monad with exception catching and
-catching and interruption. `Stream` takes two type parameters: an effect type
+interruption. `Stream` takes two type parameters: an effect type and a content
-and a content type, and has an efficient internal representation for batching
+type, and has an efficient internal representation for batching the data.
+For
-the data.
-For example, although we are using `Stream[F, Byte]`, it is actually
+example, although we are using `Stream[F, Byte]`, it is actually wrapping the
-wrapping the raw `Array[Byte]` that arrives over the network.
+raw `Array[Byte]` that arrives over the network.

 We need to convert our header and URL representations into the versions required
 by http4s: